magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entities-and-relations.md

 ## Entities Overview

-ThingsBoard provides the user interface and REST APIs to provision and manage multiple entity types and their relations in your IoT application.
+IoT Hub provides the user interface and REST APIs to provision and manage multiple entity types and their relations in your IoT application.
 Supported entities are:

  - **[Tenants](/docs/{{docsPrefix}}user-guide/ui/tenants/)** - you can treat the tenant as a separate business-entity: it's an individual or an organization who owns or produce devices and assets;